LoopKit/loopdocs/docs/loop-3/onboarding.md

 A red limit cannot be exceeded without modifying the code itself.
 But values that show up as red can be saved - they are valid therapy selections.

-!!! danger "mmol/L"
-    People using mmol/L should avoid the red (the min or max end points) glucose values for their settings.
-They sometimes cause a crash.

 The [Guardrails for Settings](therapy-settings.md#guardrails-for-settings) are summarized on the Therapy Settings page.

 ### Glucose Safety Limit